Game Parks & Sites

 The Antelope Park lets you see close up rescued animals; here you can walk with lions or ride amongst them on horseback

-There are less than 800 mountain gorillas in the wild, we see the biggest primate in either; Uganda, DR Congo or Rwanda.
+With less than 800 mountain gorillas in the wild, we see the biggest primate in either; Uganda, DR Congo or Rwanda.
 Trekking to see them is expensive however well worth it according to everyone when they return from sitting beside the wooly giants.
 There are four parks you can visit the gorillas in three different countries.
 Three of the parks form a super park meeting on the borders of the three countries.

 Uganda – Mgahinga Gorilla National Park & Bwindi Impenetrable National Park